You may have a garment that you need to alter but it has bias binding (or edging) along the armhole and/or neckline edge.

 Many customers ask me to make this alteration by just pinching the blouse in and sewing right across the binding.

-Instead, I like to take the garment and binding apart and resew them so that the garment looks the same as it did before the alteration.
+I first like to take the garment and binding apart and resew them so that the garment looks the same after the alteration as it did before the alteration.

 This customer needed the shoulder seams taken up and the side seams taken in.